 Established as a City park in 1899, Plaza del Mar was a favorite location for strolling and outdoor gatherings.
-A designated City Landmark, the Plaza del Mar Band Shell was constructed in 1912 to provide a venue for public concerts.
+The Plaza del Mar band shell, a designated City of Santa Barbara landmark, was constructed in 1919 to provide a venue for public concerts.
 Five thousand people attended the opening concert on May 4, 1919, which featured a 22-piece municipal band.

-Renovation of the Band Shell will revitalize Plaza del Mar for music, drama, dance and celebratory events.
-As a public park, the City provides low-cost access for non-profit organizations that serve a broad cross section of the community.
+Renovation of the Band Shell will revitalize Plaza del Mar for music, drama, dance, and celebratory events.
+As a public park, the City provides low-cost access for non-profit organizations that serve a broad cross-section of the community.